-- If you have asked someone else to pick your child up from school, please let the class teacher know for security and safety.
+- If you have asked someone else to pick your child up from school, please let the class teacher know for safety and security purposes.

 - We strongly advise that toys and items of value are not brought into school unless specifically asked for in order to avoid favourite things being lost, stolen or broken.
 However if they have an item related to the current topic or something of interest they wish to share with the class, these will be welcomed.

-Make an appointment to see the class teacher if you have any concerns or problems.
+- Make an appointment to see the class teacher if you have any concerns.

 Homework is set on a weekly basis and is designed to support your child's learning.
 It is given out on a Thursday and should be returned to school by the following Tuesday to be marked and new homework set.
 Homework will usually be phonic and writing based but may also include number work or a mini topic based project.
 Please help your child complete their homework but do not do it for them.
 Should you require help in understanding how to help your child with homework, please note that you come and see Miss Ford on most Fridays immediately after school.
 She is based in Buttercup Class.

-Please click here to view useful strategies to support your childs learning at home.
+Click here to view useful strategies to support your child's learning at home.